myltik/azure-docs.ru-ru/articles/billing-usage-rate-card-overview.md

 <properties
-   pageTitle="Получение ценных сведений о потреблении ресурсов Microsoft Azure | Microsoft Azure" description="Предоставляет общие сведения о API использования и RateCard для выставления счетов Azure, которые применяются для получения ценных сведений о потреблении ресурсов Azure и соответствующих тенденциях." services="" documentationCenter="" authors="BryanLa"
+   pageTitle="Gain insights into your Microsoft Azure resource consumption | Microsoft Azure" description="Provides a conceptual overview of the Azure Billing Usage and RateCard APIs, which are used to provide insights into Azure resource consumption and trends." services="" documentationCenter="" authors="BryanLa"